JUST A MORTAL MAN

 Jerry Lawson is arguably one of the most important figures in the genre of a’cappella (singing without the use of instrumental accompaniment).
 For more then 40 years, Lawson was the lead singer, producer, arranger and founding member of the Persuasions, the most famous a’cappella group to date, and the only performers of their genre to earn worldwide mainstream success.
 Jerry Lawson and the Persuasions have undoubtedly done more to popularize a’capella then anyone else before or since.
 Lawson launched a solo career in 2004 soon after releasing an album with Talk of the Town and appearing on CBS's the Sing-Off.
 At the age of 71, he is releasing his first solo album on Nashville Red Beet Records, 'Just a Mortal Man.'

-Blues America is a listener supported radio series broadcasting weekly from the Chico Chism Studio in Phoenix and providing an outlet for Blues artists to share their stories.
+Blues America is a public radio series broadcasting weekly from the Chico Chism Studio in Phoenix and providing an outlet for Blues artists to share their stories.
 There's nothing like it!

 WHERE THE BLUES TALKS